Fitbit trackers spend more time on our person than pretty much any other wearable item - so cleaning them every now and then is an absolute must.

 Mix it up: How to change your Fitbit band

-The elastomer bands are the silicone-y ones that are generally shipped as the standard option, like with the Fitbit Charge 3 or the new Versa Lite Edition smartwatch.
+These bands are the most common, as they're generally shipped as the standard option, like with the Fitbit Charge 3 or the Versa Lite Edition smartwatch.
 These, as well as the Fitbit Ace 2, Flex 2, Ionic and Inspire trackers, are all waterproof and can be worn in water, and these bands are equipped to deal with that.
 The flexible polymer is highly durable and designed for intense training, but youâll need to clean them to keep hygiene up and irritation down.

-- Stubborn spots: If you notice some stains, steer clear of those soaps.
+If you notice some stains, steer clear of soaps.
 Fitbit says you can go at it with a wet toothbrush, but thatâs your lot.
 Some users have recommended using a magic eraser â akin to those youâd use to wash down walls â if all else fails.
 Just remember to rinse it well after you're done.

-For some of its products, Fitbit offers a leather band as an upgrade for when you want to feel a little fancier.
+For some of its products, Fitbit offers a leather band as an upgrade.
 Designed for show and not for go, these bands wonât withstand workouts and donât deal with sweat or water - trust us, we've made the mistake of trying.

 However, like any watch strap, itâll still get grubby from general use.
 Fitbit recommends a 'non-abrasive lint-free cloth', which can be lightly dampened with water.
 Then, itâs important to let it air dry indoors at room temperature before putting it back on.
 High temperatures and direct sunlight will leave it damaged and discoloured.